pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 One of the key features of CLIP is that it uses a transformer architecture which is similar to the one used in BERT, GPT-2, and other models that have been used for natural language processing (NLP) tasks.
 This allows the model to efficiently process large amounts of data and achieve state-of-the-art performance on a variety of NLP tasks.

 CLIP allows the model to understand the relationship between natural language and visual information, which is useful in tasks such as image captioning and visual question answering.
 It can also be used in other areas, such as computer vision and natural language understanding.
+In short CLIP made any "text-to-image" tool possible which seemed impossible not that long ago.

 ### Diffusion models

 At first CLIP was paired with the GANs we knew and loved since the beginning like VQGAN.
 It gave us a pair of goggles to observe the latent world but soon enough we had to rethink the way we develop, so to speak, the digital photographs of latent concepts.
 Soon after the release of a new paper diffusion models took over and rapidly replaced GANs, well, [simply because they seem to work a lot better](https://aurorasolar.com/blog/putting-ai-to-the-test-generative-adversarial-networks-vs-diffusion-models/).
 There we had it: ["Diffusion Models Beat GANs on Image Synthesis"](https://arxiv.org/abs/2105.05233).
 The [math side of it is not boring too](https://towardsdatascience.com/diffusion-models-91b75430ec2).

-### Dreambooth
+### Dreambooth?

 The holy grail of AI visual art has always been to generate more variations of the same and back in the days of StyleGAN there were 2 problems: firstly one needed to feed the machine a large collection of the same concept and secondly, after a cumbersome training, the results were far from being aesthetically interesting at all.
 [Dreambooth](https://arxiv.org/abs/2208.12242), published in August 2022, changes all of that and enables embedding of concepts inside image generation tools in fairly inexpensive way, with very little material and absolutely incredible results.
 More than that since the fine-tuning process is [rather straightforward](https://bytexd.com/how-to-use-dreambooth-to-fine-tune-stable-diffusion-colab/) it has unlocked [a whole scene of custom diffusion models where hobbyists compete for generating the best results](https://civitai.com/) in the most creative ways possible, mixing and matching different existing networks.
-The potential use cases for this technique are [numerous and diverse](https://pixelpoint.io/blog/ms-fluent-emoji-style-fine-tune-on-stable-diffusion/), I would say this is currently the most exciting ongoing growth.
+The potential use cases for this technique are [numerous and diverse](https://pixelpoint.io/blog/ms-fluent-emoji-style-fine-tune-on-stable-diffusion/), I would say this is currently the most exciting ongoing growth of any AI sector.
+One thing worth noting is that openness and the DIY ethos of [StabilityAI](https://stability.ai/) was amplified by this accessible Dreambooth technique (authored by Google Research and originally working with their proprietary diffusion engine called Imagen) for which most implementations rely on Stability's [Stable Diffusion](https://en.wikipedia.org/wiki/Stable_Diffusion) itself!
+What a great synergy!

 ## Implications and Ethical Considerations 🤔

 Overall, the recent boom in large language models and image generation tools has exciting implications for a wide range of industries and applications.
 While there are certainly ethical concerns to consider, the potential for these tools to improve and augment human capabilities is undeniable.
 It ~~will be~~ is interesting!

-### The competitive edge of schizopoasting
+### The competitive edge of schizopoasting vs GPT-ass text

 LLMs make it easy to generate your average normal descriptive text or basic stories.
 This evolution brings more value to the specificities of human writing including extreme aversion to cohesive language and [schizoposting](https://knowyourmeme.com/editorials/meme-insider/schizoposting-on-the-rise-trollge-pill-time-and-i-hate-the-antichrist).
-Humans posters have to post better and better.
+Humans posters have to post weirder and better, find the outer limits of creative writing where patterns become more intricate, less structured.
+GPT-ass text has become slur just like [NPC](https://en.wikipedia.org/wiki/NPC_(meme)).
+Humans are excellent at detecting suble shifts and twists in fellow humans' expression and making most of human writing a platitude will eventually raise the bar for what is considered interesting.

 ### How might generative image models  affect creativity?